 [Zope-DB] DCOracle2 OracleDate and parameter sequence problem

-Then from Python if you have a cursor object cur:-
+Then from Python, given a cursor object object con:-

 >>> stmt="insert into t values (:1)"

 This call inserts three NULL values into the table